ZoranStojsavljevic/MikroE_BeagleBone-Black_BSP-Integration/README.md

 # PRELIMINARY RELEASE (UNDER THE DEVELOPMENT/CONSTRUCTION)

-## WARNING: The BBB board revision used is 0A5C!
-Thus BBB board 000C should be explored!!!
+### WARNING: The BBB board revision used is 0x0A5C!
+Thus BBB board 0x000C should be obtained!
-## People are highly encouraged to use overlays in BBB-debian_buster/overlay_examples/
+### People are highly encouraged to use overlays in BBB-debian_buster/overlay_examples/

 Please, do note that the structure of this GitHub Repo has been changed significantly.